EVA foam grip prevents blisters and discomfort. Does the job of a mop to save space in storage. Flagged bristles are ideal for sweeping.

 If you need a new handle for the broom, it isn’t included and is an additional purchase.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-It might not be the most exotic item on your shopping list, but a quality broom is a must-have in most households.
-From practical push brooms to a traditional corn broom that looks like something from a kid’s Halloween party, how do you choose the best broom for you?
+While not the most exotic item, a quality broom is a useful tool in most households.
+For such a universal household staple, you have a surprising array of options, from practical push brooms to traditional corn brooms that look like something from a kid’s Halloween party.

 Push brooms have large, wide heads into which the bristles are mounted.
 They're designed to be pushed forward rather than swept side to side.